Rao-Dev/Habiticus/README.md

 # What is included?
 - Basic Habit Tracker
+  - Based on the Martin System (+, -, o)
 - Implementation Intention
   - I will [BEHAVIOR] at [TIME] in [LOCATION].
 - Habit Stacking
 - Habit Scorecard
 - CBE Calculator

+# What am I working on right now?
+The CBE Calculator